Ospreys are expert anglers in both saltwater and freshwater habitats.

-The area's outstanding wildlife habitats, including floodplain forest, sawgrass marshes, and pine flatwoods, support significant populations of both rare and common wildlife.
-The Apalachicola ecosystem supports the highest diversity of amphibians and reptiles in North America, north of Mexico, as well as the greatest number of freshwater fish species (86) in Florida.
+The area’s outstanding wildlife habitats, including floodplain forest, sawgrass marshes and pine flatwoods, support significant populations of both rare and common wildlife.
+The Apalachicola ecosystem supports the highest diversity of amphibians and reptiles in North America, north of Mexico, as well as the greatest number of freshwater fish species in Florida.

 From the wildlife viewing tower at Sand Beach, you might see bald eagles, osprey, waterfowl, wading birds, brown pelicans, red-shouldered hawks, marsh hawks, red-bellied woodpeckers, pileated woodpeckers, rails, shore birds, barred owls, swamp sparrows, and marsh wrens.
 If you walk along the nature trail in the adjacent maritime hammock, you will find neo-tropical birds during spring and fall migrations.
+More than 280 species of native birds have been spotted.

 White ibis in flight